toticavalcanti/codility-code/PermCheck/README.txt

-A non-empty zero-indexed array A consisting of N integers is given.
+﻿A non-empty zero-indexed array A consisting of N integers is given.

 A permutation is a sequence containing each element from 1 to N once, and only once.